Controlling Stock Volume in Uncertain Times

 A practical solution that some sites have introduced, is to offer a reduced menu or offering.
 But this too brings its own challenges.
 There is a very fine line between running a site at minimal stock levels, whilst ensuring it doesn’t run out of products for customers.

-Maintaining a reasonable selection of choice is a must.
+Maintaining a reasonable selection of choices is a must.
 Most customers are flexible, meaning that if their first selection isn’t available, they may opt for a proposed alternative without begrudging having to do so.
 However, when restricting your offering too much, a customer may become frustrated if no appropriate alternatives are available once products do go out of stock.

 Sales turnover in past years will be almost impossible to use as a gauge for this year.
 Instead the demand seen over the most recent months of trading will be a much better indicator for forecasting.
 Establishments that are perceived to be well managed, clean and safe will help relax guests, reassure them about their spending decision and encourage return visits.
 Ensuring a good level of communication and signage in regard to the safety measures in place is crucial.
 This will help towards sustaining a certain base of return customers in the run up to key events and, if well monitored, can be of great help in predicting demand for future events.